List of News and Information about man on 4WheelsNews.com

 The new MAN eTGE is powered by a permanently excited synchronous motor that could deliver 100 kW of output and 290 Nm of instant torque.
 Getting its juice from a rechargeable battery with a power capacity of 36 kWh, the electric motor allows the eTGE to go as fast as 90 km/h (56 mph).
 However, this energy capacity is just enough to allow the eTGE to go as far as 160 km (100 miles), which is mainly dependent on the load of this all-electric van.
 MAN eTGE has a permitted total weight of 3.5 or 4.25 tons as well as a maximum load of between 950 kg to 1,700 kg, depending on the configuration.Read the entire article MAN introduces new eTGE fully electric van for zero-emission commercial needs

-In a statement, the company said that MAN will pay 350 million euros ($465 million) to pay Abu Dhabi's IPIC to buy back a 70% share in Ferrostaal, resolving all the claims.
+In a statement, the company said that MAN will pay EUR350 million ($465 million) to pay Abu Dhabi's IPIC to buy back a 70 percent share in Ferrostaal, resolving all the claims.
 All of Ferrostaal will then be sold by MAN to Muenchmeyer Petersen & Co.
-GmbH for up to 160 million euros.
+GmbH for up to EUR160 million.
 Since 2009, German prosecutors have been investigating Ferrostaal, which handles the development of industrial and petrochemical plants, due to reports that bribes were paid to win contracts.

 The Volkswagen Group has acquired the majority shareholding in MAN SE, bringing the largest automaker in Europe closer to its goal of creating an integrated commercial vehicles group with Scania, Volkswagen and MAN.
 Volkswagen Aktiengesellschaft CEO Prof. Dr. Martin Winterkorn commented that the event marks the "birth of a new top player on the global truck market."